 An Automatic Number Plate Recognition (ANPR) system left open without password security exposed records of 8.6 million journeys on Sheffield roads.
 The open database made it possible to access journey details, enabling cybercriminals to reconstruct journeys minute by minute.
 Both Sheffield Council and South Yorkshire Police shared responsibility for the breach.

 The Northdoor approach

-Northdoor takes a holistic approach to cyber security, aiming to build defence into every level.
+Northdoor takes a holistic approach to cyber security, aiming to build a defence to every level.
 A layered approach to security decreases the risk of unauthorised access or data loss.
-It is important there is an understanding of where data resides, and Northdoor can assist maintaining an established approach to security standards.
-Protect sensitive data, block transactions that violate policy and manage privileges to ensure your data is safeguarded from cyber criminals.
+It is important there is an understanding of where data resides, and Northdoor can assist in maintaining an established approach to security standards.
+Protect sensitive data, block transactions that violate policy and manage privileges to ensure your data is safeguarded from cybercriminals.